shb/perch2-fieldtypes-customlist/README.md

 Roadmap
 -------

-One interesting feature to add would be the possibility to repeat the tag with the same attribute and different column names to extract other predefined or user-defined content from the selected entity.
+One interesting feature to add would be the possibility to repeat the tag with the same id and different column names to extract other predefined or user-defined content from the selected entity.

-Also add basic filtering of options à la *perch_ * _custom()* functions.
+Also, adding basic filtering of options à la *perch_ * _custom()* functions seems a sensible thing to do.

-**Contributions are welcome**
+**Contributions are most welcome!**